-The 18 winners listed below will each win one or more Analyst Firm Awards on September 10.
+The 18 firms listed below have been announced as winners of the 2018 Analyst Firm Awards.
+Full details are set for release on September 10.
 The 2018 Analyst Firm Awards (AFA) use an improved methodology that rewards the valuable advisory and analyst firms that users rely on the most.
 The annual awards, which reflect users’ responses to Kea Company’s Analyst Value Survey, span six categories.
-The awards will be presented at a launch lunch, at central London’s Royal Society of Medicine, on September 10 (book here).
+The awards are presented annually at a launch lunch, this year at central London’s Royal Society of Medicine.

 As in previous years, two factors drive the success of firms in the AFA: the number of users, and the value they gain from the firms they use.

 In the 2018 award, two methodological tweaks show this value more clearly by also showing reliance.
 A professional is said to rely on an analyst firm if it’s one of the few firms they use most, or if they generate a relatively high value from a smaller than expected group of analyst firms.

 - Firstly, the new method boosts the firms that are used most deeply.
 There are many reasons why the number of firms used by professionals grows, but two significant elements are the rising firewalls around premium content and the growing involvement in the purchasing of line-of-business managers who typically cannot access premium content.
 Many managers, and especially those involved in product selection and evaluation, are using up to a dozen firms’ insight.
 In the 2018 AVS, the results give much higher weight to the three or four firms the professional uses the most.

 - Secondly, buyers are more reliant on a firm if there are few substitutes for it.
 If one manager heavily uses two analyst firms, and another is a heavy user of four, then the first manager is more reliant on those two firms.
 Often this reflects the use of specialized analysts firms.